ntblab/neuropipe-support/doc/tutorial_secondlevel/tutorial.rst

 The Data tab
 ''''''''''''

 Change the drop-down in the top left from "First-level analysis" to "Higher-level analysis".
-This will change the stuff you see below.
+This will change the layout of the rest of the tab.
 Set "Number of inputs" to 2, because we're combining 2 within-subjects analyses, then click "Select FEAT directories".
 For the first directory, select *~/ppa-hunt/subjects/0608101_conatt02/analysis/firstlevel/localizer_hrf.feat*, and for the second, select *~/ppa-hunt/subjects/0608102_conatt02/analysis/firstlevel/localizer_hrf.feat*.
 Set the output directory to *~/ppa-hunt/group/analysis/localizer_hrf*.

 Go to the Stats tab.